Nice to meet you.

 • No-shows

-Research has found that absenteeism policies that include recognition and rewards for being present as well as consequences for excessive absenteeism are more effective.
+Research has found that absenteeism policies that include recognition and rewards for being present and consequences for excessive absenteeism are more effective.
 Rather than having a policy that only provides for negative consequences, try to include some positive reinforcement policies as well.

-A great attendance policy will provide guidelines for everyone not just on what is expected, but also on penalties and rewards regarding absenteeism.
+A great attendance policy will guide everyone, not just on what is expected but also on penalties and rewards for absenteeism.
 The policy should clearly define the differences between excused and unexcused absences.

 An excused absence includes those where: